ron-dadon/microx/docs/index.md

 Microservices framework for Node.js

 ## UNDER DEVELOPMENT
-microX is under ongoing development
+microX is under ongoing development. **Breaking changes may occur at any time until the first stable version will be released.**

 ### What is microX?
 Microservices architecture adaptation is growing every day, making the agile development process easier and more productive